Sudoku

 Drawing the borders included a lot of other code related to checking cell neighbors, and considering the CSS, I ultimately decided to remove the border styling and opt for a minimal cell selection design.
 If I refactor the app to use the HTML <canvas> element, it will be the perfect opportunity to re-implement the border styling.

-I enjoyed building out the cell neighbor relationships, and if I ever expand the app in ways that utilize this functionality more, it will be nice to reimplement that logic.
+I enjoyed coding the cell neighbor relationship logic, and if I ever expand the app in ways that utilize this functionality more, it will be nice to reimplement it.

 What I Would Do Differently + Opportunities for Growth